 As the key fob starts to die, it might no longer disable the alarm.
 Still, you should be able to use the key until you get home to change the fob’s battery.

 When you put the key into your driver’s side door lock, turn it and hold it in place for about twenty seconds.
-This time allows the vehicle to recognize the key, ensuring the system shuts off.
+This gives the vehicle time to recognize the key, ensuring the system shuts off.
 You might also try turning the key a few times in the lock to get the system to recognize it.

 3. Examine Key/Cylinder